Delegating tasks effectively leaves you enough time to focus on strategic work.

 - Design a digital leadership system for effective collaboration

 - Be open to communication and available as a coach and mentor

 When you have clear boundaries about the job roles and the team structure, you can let go of a share of responsibility and let the work take care of itself.

 Delegative leadership also called laissez-faire leadership is a leadership style that gives open hands to employees to make decisions and allows for making mistakes.

 Provide support where needed but resist upward delegation or tossing back tasks at you.

-To delegate effectively means to redelegate: to change the vector of power from pointing at you to pointing right back at your employees.
+To delegate effectively it is sometimes necessary to redelegate—to change the vector of power from pointing at you to pointing right back at your employees.

 Successful delegation rests on keeping up to date with the progress by tracking results.
-A tracking system with distinct roles and task expectations, which has identified the boundaries of power will have you set as a methodical delegator that is not apprehensive about the shared responsibility with your team.
+A tracking system with distinct roles, task expectations, and authority boundaries will set you as a methodical delegator who has the guts to share responsibility with the team.

 For a job well done, give due recognition.
 Your employees should know when they have accomplished a job according to standard.
 Well-deserved recognition propels faster decision-making, personal growth, and innovation.